ldipotetjob/mojitoverde/content/posts/2017-03-21-scalanutshell.md

 def find(p: (A) ⇒ Boolean): Option[A]
 ```

-Find the first element, if it exists and satisfies the Boolean condition.
-Our previous combination **(filter + headOption)** is done in a single method, achieving the same result and the consequent advantage of its use, in a line do almost everything.
+**Find** the first element that satisfies the Boolean condition.
+Our previous combination **(filter + headOption)** is done in a single method(**Find**), achieving the same result and the consequent advantage of its use due to doing almost everything  in a line.

-For each element in the collections, as detaied below, it will be asked if it meets the established condition, the first element that meets this condition will be returned in a Some (the_element_searching), in case no element meets the condition, it will return None
+For each element in the collections, as detailed below, it will be asked if it meets the established condition.
+The first element that meets this condition will be returned in a Some (the_element_searching).
+In case no element meets the condition, it will return None.

 ```scala
 List(10,30,45,76,66,20).find(_ > 30) //val res51: Option[Int] = Some(45)